01 of 09

-Dogs that have excessive tearing (called epiphora) and drainage around the eyes may have a foul odor from the discharge as it collects on the hair and skin.
+Dogs that have excessive tearing (called epiphora) and drainage around the eyes may have a foul odor from the discharge as it collects and causes inflammation and even infection on the hair and skin.

 This is a common problem and one that needs daily attention to help keep odors and skin inflammation under control.

 08 of 09